AndroidPillars/Git/README.md

   git remote add origin https://github.com/AndroidPillars/Story.git git push -u origin master
   ```
-<b>where</b>,
-- https://github.com/AndroidPillars/Story.git is the path where we copied from Remote Repository.
+<b>where</b>,  https://github.com/AndroidPillars/Story.git is the path where we copied from Remote Repository and
-- git push -u origin(Name of Remote) master(Name of Branch) it pushes the Local Repository to the Remote Repository.
+git push -u origin(Name of Remote) master(Name of Branch) it pushes the Local Repository to the Remote Repository.

 # How it Works